BobBoldin/splice_horizon/docs/episodes/ch07/draft.md

 "It changes our attention," Elias said.
 "The plan stays narrow.
 We pause any use of yesterday's late data until the review is complete."

 The Arbiter lifted his palm.
 "Here is the ruling," he said.
 "The Tribunal grants a conditional green for Phase-Beta on a cohort of five, one at a time, with Advocate oversight in prep and continuous monitoring.
 We bind Medical to the narrow indication described.
-We bind the quarter's shortfall discussion to the last week, and we bind any draw to full screening and appeal.
+We bind the quarter's shortfall discussion to the last week, and we bind any rotation call to full screening, Advocate presence, and right of appeal.
 The lab incident review will be recorded before the second patient proceeds."

 He struck the small chime.
 The sound was thin and final.